 Phillips Brooks

-Bethlehem is a city in Palestine that is located about 10 kilometres south of Jerusalem on the central Westbank.
-It is an economic and cultural centre in the Palestinian territory that relies heavily on tourism.
+Bethlehem is a city in Palestine located about 10 kilometres south of Jerusalem on the central West Bank.
+It is an economic and cultural centre that relies heavily on tourism.
 The city is always buzzing with activity.
-You cannot miss walking into its local fruit and vegetable market for a chance to meet the locals and taste their traditional food.
+You cannot miss walking into its local fruit and vegetable market to meet the locals and taste their traditional food.

 Religious and Sites in Bethlehem

-Bethlehem also has religious and historical importance to both the Jewish and the Christians.
-According to the Hebrew Bible, it is the city David came from.
-And according to the New Testament, it is where Jesus Christ was born.
-In fact, the birthplace of Jesus Christ can be visited in Bethlehem in the church of Nativity.
+Bethlehem is also of religious and historical importance to Jews and Christians.
+According to the Hebrew Bible, it is the city from which David came.
+According to the New Testament, it is where Jesus Christ was born.
+The birthplace of Jesus Christ can be visited in Bethlehem in the Church of Nativity.

 Opening Hours: